lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 ## Example 3 : use a function for the replacement

-Instead of unsing a chain of characters for replacement, it is possible to use a function to manage the remplacement(s).
+Instead of using a chain of characters for replacement, it is possible to use a function to manage the remplacement(s).
 This allows, for example, to perform operations on captured informations (as we saw in the previous example: $1, $2, $3...).

 The parameters of the function have to respect a certain order (even if their names can vary) :